RY997/Thesis/thesis.typ

 We introduced a new programming exercise titled "Searching with the Strategy Pattern," instead of the existing one which we used for optimizing our prompt template to enhance result reliability.
 And given the stringent requirements with a fixed endpoint makes it easier to measure the performance.
 The procedure is as follows:

-1. *Task:* Participants will be challenged to replace an existing search algorithm with another one in the programming exercise.
+1. *Task:* Participants will be tasked with replacing one searching algorithm with another within the programming exercise.
 The modifications should be implemented across all four components of the exercise.
-2. *Control Group:* Participants in the control group will perform the adaptation manually, adhering to the standard procedure.
-3. *Experimental Group:* Participants in the experimental group will use Iris to facilitate the adaptation process.
-4. *Objective:* The primary objective is to comprehensively evaluate Iris's performance concerning both functional and non-functional requirements.
+2. *Objective:* The primary objective is to comprehensively evaluate Iris's performance concerning both functional and non-functional requirements.
 This experiment aims to cover all functions of Iris related to algorithm replacement.

+=== Experiment 2: Making an Exercise Harder

+A new programming exercise is presented, tailored to serve as an accessible starting point.
+The task at hand involves the deliberate removal of pre-filled code snippets from the template repository.
+To elevate the complexity of the exercise, additional tasks are introduced, compelling students to re-implement the removed code.
+The procedure is as follows:

+1. *Tasks:* Given an exercise that is currently easy, participants will make it harder by removing some of the prefilled code in the template.
+2. *Objective:* To test if Iris can understand that making an exericse harder can be achieved by adding more tasks and thereby removing some of the template code.

-=== Experiment 2: Adding a Creative Theme
+=== Experiment 3: Adding a Creative Theme

 A new programming exercise devoid of background description and a meaningful theme, but comprising only coding tasks, was used.
 The challenge was to introduce a creative theme and adjust the exercise accordingly to enhance student engagement.
 The procedure is as follows:

 1. *Task:* Participants will add a creative theme to the programming exercise, enhancing its appeal and comprehensibility for students.
-2. *Control Group:* Participants in the control group will manually introduce the creative theme, following their typical approach.
-3. *Experimental Group:* Participants in the experimental group will leverage Iris to assist in incorporating the creative theme.
-4. *Objective:* The primary goal is to showcase Iris's proficiency in assisting humans with creative ideation in programming exercise design.
+2. *Objective:* The primary goal is to showcase Iris's proficiency in assisting humans with creative ideation in programming exercise design.
 Furthermore, given the experiment's flexible scenario that permits Iris to showcase adaptability without stringent requirements, another goal is to assess Iris's performance in creatively adapting exercises within a less constrained environment.
 This emphasizes Iris's ability to generate inventive ideas and adapt exercises with diverse themes.

 === Survey
 We have designed a survey to gather valuable feedback from our evaluators.
 Following each experiment, we will ask them if agree with the following statement: